 Bright Local

 For a free tool, this tops the list for Local Search.
-If the setup puts you off and you want something a little more minimal, you can get a snapshot of your local performance using the Moz Location Audit, but keep in mind that this covers a very small corner of the local search world.
+If the setup puts you off, and you want something a little more minimal, you can get a snapshot of your local performance using the Moz Location Audit.
+Keep in mind that this covers a very small corner of the local search world.

 Page Speed Audit